mrolli/myitjournal/docs/index.md

 !!! success "Have Fun!"
     Now start with whatever interests you the most.

-Below follows the default index.md of a mkdocs installation as a quickref.
+Below follows the default index.md of a MkDocs installation as a quickref.

 ## Commands